-Late effects are side effects of treatment that occur five or more years after treatment.
-Not all children treated for cancer will experience late effects, but it helps to learn about the possible late effects your child may experience, how the health care team will help manage, treat, and/or prevent late effects, and questions to ask the health care team.
+Long-term side effects, also called late effects, are side effects of cancer treatment that occur months and years after treatment.
+Not all children treated for cancer will experience late effects, but it helps to learn about the ones your child could experience and how the health care team will help manage, treat, and/or prevent them.

 Before treatment begins

-Parents of a child diagnosed with cancer should discuss the possibility of late effects with a pediatric oncologist (a doctor who specializes in treating children with cancer) before treatment begins.
+Parents of a child diagnosed with cancer should discuss the possibility of late effects with a pediatric oncologist (a doctor who specializes in treating children with cancer) before treatment begins, if possible.
 A pediatric oncologist can help patients and families understand and weigh treatment risks.
+If it has been many years since you or your child were treated for cancer, you will likely focus on watching for symptoms and finding appropriate follow-up care.

-These questions may be helpful when you talk with your child's doctor about follow-up care:
+These questions may be helpful when you talk with your child's doctor about late effects:

-- What are the potential late effects of the treatment you've recommended?
+- What are the potential late effects of the treatment you recommended?

 - What can be done to lower risks for late effects during and after treatment?